 kids with sophisticated verbal finesse.
 Such programs can be expensive, of course,

 who have little chance to graduate without special support.

 With effort and money, the graduation gap can be closed.
-Washington and Lee is a
+Washington and Lee is a small,

-the school graduated the same proportion of minorities as it did whites.
+the same proportion of minorities as it did whites.
 If the United States wants to

 keep up in the global economic race, it will have to pay systematic attention to graduating

 minorities, not just enrolling them.